-But Campos' attorney argued before the appeals court in March that his trial lawyers so badly botched his case that the verdict should be thrown out.
-On Thursday, Campos' appeal won out, for the most part.
+But Campos' attorney successfully argued before the appeals court in March that his trial lawyers so badly botched his case that the verdict should be thrown out.
+Last August, Campos' appeal won out, for the most part.
 The court issued a decision to reverse the attempted murder conviction, although it affirmed the conviction for aggravated assault, which cannot exceed a sentence of five years.

 Campos shot Serbeck on the night of July 22, 2009, after Campos' teenage daughter came home and said she had been followed by an SUV.

 Campos a certified public accountant who had become a neighborhood watch advocate following a recent influx of crime in the area responded by getting a gun and, with his daughter, venturing out into the neighborhood to find the SUV.

 Bullen told the court in March that the girl felt she was being chased.
 Serbeck who also had advocated forming a neighborhood watch program and his companion that night, Troy Peterson, had reportedly followed Campos' daughter because they thought her vehicle was suspicious.